jeromewu/aoc2021-rust/README.md

 ## Usage

-Simply run `cargo test` to run solution for every day.
+Uncomment specific days in `src/lib.rs` and simply run `cargo test` to see the result.